TransportationAlternatives/NYC25x25/report/challenge.md

 City streets are rich with the potential to serve the public good and improve the lives of all New Yorkers — if only that space were not devoted to the movement and storage of cars owned by a minority of New Yorkers.

 By repurposing 25 percent of current driving and parking space, the future leaders of New York City could create more than 13 Central Parks — or 12 Flushing Meadows-Corona Parks or 21 Prospect Parks or six Staten Island Greenbelts or 11 Van Cortlandt Parks — worth of new space by 2025.
-With that space, the next leaders of New York City could:
+With that space, the leaders of New York City could:

 - **Expand Transportation Options and Park Access.** Ensure that every New Yorker lives within a five-minute walk of a car-free protected bus lane, and within a quarter-mile of a protected bike lane, and within a five-minute walk of public green space, and within a block of a bike parking space, and within the access area of a newly citywide Citi Bike bike share system.
 - **Give Power Over Public Space Back to Communities.** Allow communities across New York City to decide the best possible alternatives for streets in their neighborhoods.